fSEM (Sep 2020 - )

 Here, I came up with a high-throughput fabrication method to create hundreds of

 TBTs in one batch.
-This whole process takes about 2 hours including curing time.
+This whole process takes about 2 hours, including the curing time.

 Earlier, only one TBT could be fabricated at a time.
-I will be presenting this
+Our work was published

 Interestingly, these TBTs can be used to make 3 dimensional circuits, something